Penn Farm Physio

 - Patients will be required to wash their hands or use the sanitizer supplied, upon arrival.

 - Time will be allowed between appointments to enable thorough cleaning and avoid contact between patients.

-- Except under special circumstance, patients will be unable to be accompanied in any part of the practice.
+- Except under special circumstance, patients will not be able to be accompanied in any part of the practice.

-- The physiotherapist will be wearing appropriate PPE.
+- The physiotherapist will be wearing appropriate a face mask.

 Face to face appointments Covid-19

-COVID-19 is a highly contagious and potentially lethal virus.
+Although many of us have received 2 vaccination jabs, COVID-19 remains a highly contagious and potentially lethal virus.
 However, it has become clear that someone can be contagious before ever having any symptoms, which means that any of us could, at anytime, be contaminating anyone that we come into contact with.
 It has also become clear that hard surfaces can harbour the virus contained in the air expelled from an infected person when they sneeze or cough onto or near the surface.